aalsanie/quantum-restaurant-api/README.md

 # Quantum Restaurant API
+A production-grade modular backend system for managing restaurant operations efficiently.
+This Spring Boot API covers everything from employee management to inventory, menus, and order processing.

 ## Introduction
 The **Quantum Restaurant API** is a RESTful API designed for managing restaurant operations efficiently.
 It includes functionalities for handling employees, inventory, menus, orders, and more, tailored to streamline restaurant workflows.